 A prisoner on remand shall not be required to have his hair cut or to cut or shave his beard or moustache unless a medical officer otherwise directs in the interests of the health or cleanliness of the prisoner or the prison.

-[Regulation 62 amended in Gazette 12 Apr 2001 p.
+[Regulation 62 amended: Gazette 12 Apr 2001 p.
 2100.]

-[Part VII deleted in Gazette 22 Apr 1983 p.
+[Part VII deleted: Gazette 22 Apr 1983 p.
 1250.]

 Part VIII — Prison offences